 Updated Reading Support

-If you learn better when you can hear what you’re reading or writing, features like Speak Screen, Speak Selection, Typing Feedback, and Predictive Text can help by adding an auditory component to text.
-Turn on Speak Screen and swipe down from the top of the screen with two fingers to have all the content on pages read back to you.
-Or use Speak Selection to highlight the specific range of text that you want to hear.
-Then follow along as highlighted words, sentences, or words within each sentence are read aloud.
+If you learn better when you can hear what you’re reading or writing, features like Speak Screen, Speak Selection, Typing Feedback and Predictive Text can help by adding an auditory component to text.
+Turn on Speak Screen and swipe down from the top of the screen with two fingers, or just tell Siri to Speak Screen to have all the content on pages read back to you.
+Or use Speak Selection to highlight the specific range of text you want to hear.
+Then follow along as highlighted words, sentences or words within each sentence are read aloud.
 And with Typing Feedback activated, each letter you type on the keyboard is spoken aloud as well.
 You can also use Predictive Text, which suggests word options that you can listen to and choose from to get help with spelling.1

 Guided Access helps people with autism or other attention and sensory challenges stay focused on the task (or app) at hand.
-With Guided Access, a parent, teacher, or therapist can limit iPhone to stay on one app by disabling the Home button, and limit the amount of time spent in an app.
+With Guided Access, a parent, teacher or therapist can limit iPad to stay on one app by disabling the Home button and limit the amount of time spent in an app.
 You can even restrict access to the keyboard or touch input on certain areas of the screen.
 So wandering taps and gestures won’t distract from learning.

 FaceTime lets you communicate visually, whether you use sign language, gestures or facial expressions.2 iMessage lets you chat with others via text.
 And Speak Selection helps with speech development by speaking the words you’re reading.
 Or you can compose your own text and have your iPad speak for you.
 There are also many third-party speech apps that can turn your iPad into a powerful augmentative communication device.